EveryKid

 Phase 3: Reflection & Integration

 We never just pack up and go.
-The final part is dedicated to making sense of the experience an dpreparing fot the transition back to the real world.
+The final part is dedicated to making sense of the experience an preparing fot the transition back to the real world.

-The Method: a gentle 'walk through’ of what was created, naming the feelings involved and identifiying one Take Home Strategy.
+The Method: a gentle 'walk through’ of what was created, naming the feelings involved and identifying one Take Home Strategy.

 The Psychology: this facilitates cognitive integration.
 It helps the child connect their creative breakthroughs to their daily life, ensuring the progress made in the room follows them out the door.